charles-e/new-c2lem/src/books/_BIP/Giovanni's Room.md

 * <span meta="86.5@2025-10-02T22:23:15.680Z"></span> “nd told us, too, in delicious detail, how he had done it: but not why.
 Why was too black for the newsprint to carry and too deep for Giovanni to tell.”

 * <span meta="87.6@2025-10-02T22:28:13.841Z"></span> “Then Guillaume enters and Giovanni tries to smile.
 They have a drink.
 Guillaume is precipitate, flabby, and moist, and, with each touch of his hand, Giovanni shrinks further and more furiously away.”

+* <span meta="91.2@2025-10-02T22:55:16.521Z"></span> “My lips were cold.
+I felt nothing on my lips.
+She kissed me again and I closed my eyes, feeling that strong chains were dragging me to fire.
+It seemed that my body, next to her warmth, her insistence, under her hands, would never awaken.
+But when it awakened, I had moved out of it.
+From a great height, where the air all around me was colder than ice, I watched my body in a stranger’s arms.”